What is Needed for Taxes When Selling a Home?

 However, he adds, even if you owe no taxes, you will still need to report the sale of the home on your tax return.
 “This is because the 1099-S reports the gross proceeds of the sale and provides no information as to whether any is taxable or not.”

-If you aren’t sure whether or not you should expect a 1099-S form, talk to your closing attorney (if your state requires one) or real estate agent.
+If you are unsure whether you should expect a 1099-S form, talk to your closing attorney if your state requires one, or a real estate agent.

 If you need to file but didn’t receive a form, you can download it from the IRS website.
-You can also download or print an instructions PDF.
+You can also download or print the instructions for reporting.

 2. 1098 form as a record of your mortgage interest payments